wapcaplet/hot-water-by-sunshine/docs/tank.rst

 Pretty early on, I gave up on any hopes of making it all neatly coiled; some plastic zip ties keep it from getting too unruly, but for the most part I don't really care if it spills all around the inside of the tank--better thermal circulation that way anyhow.
-The blue tubes in this picture are the tank inlet (bottom) and the collector outlet (top).
+The blue tubes in this picture are the collector inlet (bottom) and outlet (top).
+The inlet obviously needs to remain submerged so the pump will stay primed; the outlet cannot be submerged, because it needs to allow air in when the water drains out of the collector.

-One end is connected to our residential cold water supply, and the other end is connected directly to the cold-water inlet of our electric water heater, which becomes our "backup" heater when solar heating is insufficient.
+One end of the heat exchanger is connected to our residential cold water supply, and the other end is connected directly to the cold-water inlet of our electric water heater, which becomes our "backup" heater when solar heating is insufficient.

 .. image:: images/heat_exchanger_connection.jpg